codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ## Git-repository access for pipeline definitions

-When [creating a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/), users can by default use/load pipeline definitions from any of the following:
-* Inline YAML: Disabling the inline editor, disables modifying existing pipelines, and creating new pipelines through the Codefresh inline YAML editor.
-The Run button is also disabled for all such pipelines.
-* YAML from repository: Any Git repository connected to Codefresh
-* YAML from URL: Any public URL

-You can change the default behavior to restrict loading pipeline definitions from _specific_ Git repositories, or completely disable loading definitions from _all_ Git repositories.
+Enforce access control for pipeline definitions:
+* At the account level by disabling the YAML sources from which to load and use pipeline definitions
+* Configuring restrictions to Git repositories through the integration settings for your Git provider

 ### Enable/disable access to pipeline YAMLs by source
 Enable or disable access to pipeline definition YAMLs based on the source of the YAMLs.
 These settings are effective for all pipelines in an account.

-When selected, you cannot create pipelines setting enables or disables that method of pipeline creation from the Codefresh UI for new, and running existing pipeline
+When [creating a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/), users can by default use/load pipeline definitions from any of the following:
+* Inline YAML: The inline YAML editor in the Workflows tab.
+Disabling this option prevents users from modifying existing pipelines, and creating new pipelines through the Codefresh inline YAML editor.
+The Run button is also disabled for all such pipelines.
+* YAML from repository: Any Git repository connected to Codefresh.
+* YAML from URL: Any public URL.

+>You can further restrict access to Git repos, as described in [Define access to Git repositories for pipeline YAMLs](#define-access-to-git-repositories-for-pipeline-yamls).

 **How to**